How to Improve Your Garden Using Last Year’s Lessons

 It’s time to shift the focus from planning your garden to the ongoing care and maintenance required to nurture a thriving garden.

-Establish a regular maintenance routine to stay on top of tasks, prevent issues from escalating, and keep your garden healthy and beautiful.
+Establish a regular maintenance routine to manage tasks, prevent issues from escalating, and keep your garden healthy and beautiful.

 Here are some routine maintenance tasks to include in your routine: